 For those that like some serration and a bit of a different blade, there is a lot to be said for the Tanto.
 I bought one of these for my father and one for my husband many years ago and they seem to be happy with them and they can be pretty darn picky when it comes to a knife.

 The steel is good and it is very easy to open.
-This knife is a bit narrower and has a thinner blade than the river guide knife that made Columbia Knife and Tool.
+This knife is a bit narrower and has a thinner blade than the Columbia River Knife.

 Open Length: 7.875 inches